SiyumiSathnaraKumarasinghe/Explore-the-world/README.md

 **Challenge 3**: Performance Optimization
 - **Solution**: Implemented lazy loading of country data and optimized API calls to reduce load times.

+**Challenge 4**: Dealing with API Fetch Delays in Tests
+- **Solution**: I used waitFor in the tests to wait for the country data to load before checking if it appears correctly.
+This ensures the test runs only after the data is fetched.

+**Challenge 5**: Mocking External Libraries (jsPDF)
+- **Solution**: I mocked the jsPDF library to avoid creating actual PDFs during testing.
+This lets us test the logic without generating files.

 ## 🧪 Testing